SITUATION:

 BACKGROUND:

 Children with medical complexity may require ventilation at home.
-At this time, the Philips Respironics Trilogy 200 is the primary ventilator distributed by the Ontario Ventilator Equipment Pool (VEP).
-This ventilator is commonly prescribed for children who require invasive ventilation via tracheostomy but may also be prescribed for select patients requiring non-invasive ventilation (e.g., bilevel/BiPAP therapy).
+The Philips Respironics Trilogy 200 is one of the ventilators distributed by the Ontario Ventilator Equipment Pool (VEP).
+It is prescribed for children who require invasive ventilation via tracheostomy but may also be prescribed for select patients requiring non-invasive ventilation (e.g., bilevel/BiPAP therapy).
+Although being phased out for the ResMed Astral 150 ventilator, many Trilogy devices remain in use.

 Safety checks are recommended at the beginning of each shift and Connected Care’s Invasive Ventilation Safety Checklist can be used as a guide.
 The safety check includes checking and confirming the prescribed ventilator settings and alarms.